Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 • Refill any propane tanks.
 Consider getting an extra one.

-• Run the dishwasher and empty before the storm.
+• Run the dishwasher and empty it before the storm.

 • Unplug any electronic devices to be safe from power surges and lightening.

-• Fill up car fuel tank and extra gas cans.
+• Fill up your car fuel tank and any extra gas cans.
 Check tire pressure and oil.

 • Refill any medications now.

-• Place wallet, medications, snacks and change of clothes in a backpack.
+• Place wallets, medications, snacks and change of clothes in a backpack.

-• Take pictures and email them to yourself of important documents.
+• Take pictures of important documents and email them to yourself.

-• If you have time take a video of each room of your house to help with claims later and proof of ownership.
+• If you have time, take a video of each room of your house to help with claims and proof of ownership.

 • Share any evacuation plans with family members.